 This 30,000 BTU heater is easy to install and offers versatile uses.
 It can heat up to 750 sq. ft. area without any hassle.
 Among the five different temperature levels that it has, you can choose the one based on your need.

-Blue Flame has auto shut-off feature to ensure maximum safety.
+Blue Flame has an auto shut-off feature to ensure maximum safety.
 It’ll come in handy if it’s tipped over or there’s low oxygen in the air.
 You can use it as a free-standing heater or even mount it on the wall.
 You can fold the handle it has to save some space.

-As it works with forced air technique, the air in your garage will heat up much faster with this powerful heater.
+As it works with the forced air technique, the air in your garage will heat up much faster with this powerful heater.
 All the accessories required for mounting it on the wall or simply using it as a free-standing heater are included with the heater.
 So, you don’t have to go through the hassle of buying additional accessories.

 Overall, this is the best garage heater that you could find in this price range that doesn’t need venting.